I7-Examples/Bronze/docs/source.txt

 Understand "go [around]" as going.
 Understand "go [around] [castle]" as going.
 Understand "search [castle]" or "look [around] [castle]" as going.

 Understand "put out [something]" as extinguishing.
 Understand "blow out [something]" as extinguishing.
 Understand "blow on/in/through [something]" as blowing.
 Understand "extinguish [something]" as extinguishing.
 Understand the command "snuff" as "extinguish".
+Blowing is an action applying to one thing.

 Understand "show inventory/invent/i/inv" as taking inventory.